 New development projects shall use architectural designs, color schemes, and materials that are compatible with the background landscape in order to minimize impacts to viewplane and other aesthetics.
 Visual rendering shall be a required element of any major project proposal, and shall be included as part of the public review process for proposed future land uses.
-Project specific visual rendering of both pre- and post-project settings will facilitate analysis of potential impacts to the view-shed, including minimizing impacts to views from significant cultural areas and avoiding or minimizing views of built facilities.
+Project specific visual rendering of both pre- and post-project settings will facilitate analysis of potential impacts to the viewshed, including minimizing impacts to views from significant cultural areas and avoiding or minimizing views of built facilities from down-slope communities.
+The natural forms of the summit can be used to shield views of built facilities.
 Incorporate to the extent possible technologically advanced methodologies, for example paint that can help to disguise a facility.